tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

 configuration function.
 Note that the asterisks mark means that the case consists of 4 subcases: plain, with hysteresis, with time-to-trigger, or both.

-.. table:: UE measurement configuration test cases with constant measurement,
+.. table:: UE measurement configuration test cases with piecewise configuration,
            1 eNodeB, and 1 static UE

    ====== ================== ===========================